Laura-Alonso/Laura-Alonso/README.md

 Hi!
 I'm Laura👋

-🔭 I’m currently working as Data Analyst and Data Scientist on Synatix GmbH
+🔭 I’m currently working as Data Analyst and Data Scientist

-🌱 I’m currently learning about Neural Networks and improving my skills in Python
+🌱 I’m currently learning about Neural Networks, ML and AI.

 📫 How to reach me: